-SoCalGas prepares and maintains written plans and standards that address emergency or disaster situations, including earthquake response.
-As part of these plans and standards, employees are trained and equipped to respond promptly; direct their actions toward protecting people first and then property; maintain gas service to customers where possible; and restore the affected pipeline system and Company operations to normal status following an emergency or disaster.
+SoCalGas prepares and maintains written plans and standards that address emergency or natural disaster situations, including a Gas Emergency Management Preparedness and Response Policy, which is described in further detail in the following section.
+As part of these plans and standards, employees are trained and equipped to:

+- respond safely and promptly; - direct their actions toward protecting people first and then property; - maintain gas service to customers where possible; and - restore the affected pipeline system and Company operations to normal status following an emergency or disaster.

 These plans and standards may include written gas-handling plans, alternative gas handling plans and various considerations when performing gas handling/pressure control, including the operation of critical valves, control equipment and instrumentation.

 Employees are to adhere to these plans and standards when performing these duties and to take precautions to prevent outages, over-pressurization, errors in mapping or planning and other safety concerns.

 Employees performing specified tasks first must be trained on the policies and procedures to complete their duties safely.
 Business Continuity Plans address continuity planning to support organizational stability in the event of a major business disruption so critical functions can continue during and after an emergency or a disaster with minimal disruption.